cloudshiftstrategies/aws_profiles/README.md

 Pull requests are welcome.
 Here are a few things we could do

+1. Get a better tty (currently limited to 80 chars wide)
-1. Allow this tool to create new and/or configure existing profiles
+2. Allow this tool to create new and/or configure existing profiles
-2. Expand the list of regions from the pick list..
+3. Expand the list of regions from the pick list..
 Maybe make dynamic with `aws ec2 describe-regions`
-3. Change the $PS1 prompt so that we can remember which profile we're using
+4. Change the $PS1 prompt so that we can remember which profile we're using
-4. Integrate with saml2aws if configured to prompt for credentials if required
+5. Integrate with saml2aws if configured to prompt for credentials if required
-5. Adapt this for use with non unix/bash systems
+6. Adapt this for use with non unix/bash systems

 ## Example usage